Why Your Engineering Onboarding Docs Fail (Even When They're Complete)

 Any compiled path — regardless of how it was generated — needs a human checkpoint before it reaches new hires.

-A 30-minute walkthrough with someone who knows the codebase is enough to catch the most common sequencing mistakes: things ordered chronologically instead of conceptually, sections that assume too much, sections that over-explain what's already obvious to any engineer at the hire level.
+A 30-minute walkthrough with someone who knows the codebase is enough to catch the most common sequencing mistakes: sections ordered chronologically instead of conceptually, sections that assume too much, sections that over-explain what's already obvious to any engineer at the hire level.

 What Good Onboarding Looks Like When Docs Are Already Complete